thatrandomfrenchdude/thatrandomfrenchdude/README.md

 I am a self-motivated, driven software engineer with a strong passion for efficiency, optimization, and organization.

-I firmly believe that the best solution to any problem can be found by examining it from many different perspectives under the lenses of diverse disciplines.
+I firmly believe that the best solution to any problem can be found by examining it from the perspective of many different disciplines.
 To that end, I am always seeking new knowledge and experiences that I can incorporate into my creations.

 I am comfortable working with the following:
 - Python (async, multiprocessing, pytorch, numpy, pandas, django, flask, fastAPI, awswrangler)